Stand-Up Comedian

 twitter: best tool ever for aspiring comedians, or a shit-stew of awful wannabe jokesters?

-Asked by run rickey run about 11 years ago
+Asked by run rickey run over 11 years ago

 I would argue shit-stew but maybe thats because I don't have that many followers (at this point 5700).
 I don't want to so sound bitter but twitter has made EVERYONE a comedian and I find it annoying.
 Or even worse, it has made really mediocre comedians, who buy followers, or who somehow buddy up with the right people and get a lot of followers, appear to be great comedians.
 Time after time there are examples of comedians who bookers, club owners and TV bookers think are funny because their twitter is funny and then they bomb or can not deliver or perform a stand up joke.
 I use twitter and I follow my favorite comedians and for the most part I like what they have to say (Its a compliment to their act) but be very careful going to see someone's live show just because their twitter is popular.